-Ceremonies carried out by a humanist contain humanist doctrine and anything said or any music played isn’t allowed to have spiritual connotations similar to those of a registrar.
+Ceremonies carried out by a humanist contain humanist beliefs and anything said or any music played can have spiritual connotations.

 Ceremonies can contain any wording the clients require whether religious, spiritual or personal.
 Ceremonies are about those the ceremony is for, telling the story of the clients, not the ideologies of religion or anti religion sentiment.
 Worthy celebrants are merely the mouthpiece of their clients.

 Constructs and leads a personalised life centred funeral ceremony based on the life of the person the ceremony is for.
 Information is gathered from the family of the person who has died to construct a life centred funeral.
 A non-religious ceremony is referred to by celebrants as a life centred ceremony.

 Should a family choose to include any religious or spiritual wording, a prayer or a hymn these can be included.
 It is a common misconception that non-religious ceremonies are humanist.

 UKSOC Funeral Celebrants are trained to write and lead a cremation, burial, natural burial, interment, scattering of ashes and memorial ceremony based on what the bereaved family want.
 It's all about them.

 Constructs and leads completely personalised weddings, commitment and renewal of vows ceremonies based on the choices and requirements of each couple.
 Couples who choose to have a celebrant wedding ceremony from a UKSOC Wedding Celebrant will receive a tailor made ceremony which puts them at the heart of the ceremony.
 No scripts, no templated words, each one is unique.
 UKSOC Wedding Celebrants are trained to write and lead weddings, renewal of vows and commitment ceremonies.
 It's all about them.